ggcarrots/django-carrots/source/django_models.rst

 ======

 The next step is to define the model of our application.
 The model describes what and how can be stored in the database.
-From Python point of view that is a basic class, which inherits from ``models.
+From Python point of view that is a basic class, which inherits from ``models.Model``.
-Model.``

-Our application will include questions and answers to them, so we'll create two models: ``Poll`` and `` Choice``.
+Our application will include questions and answers to them, so we'll create two models: ``Poll`` and ``Choice``.
 The model ``Poll`` contains the contents of questions and the date of publication.
+The model
-The model ``Choice`` contains a reference to the relevant questions, the content of responses and the number of votes.
+``Choice`` contains a reference to the relevant questions, the content of responses and the number of votes.